 Washington Educator Skills Test - Basic (WEST-B)

-Beginning September 2001, the WEST-B became a requirement for all prospective teachers in Washington.
-The WEST-B is a basic skills exam in reading, writing and mathematics.
-A passing score (240 out of 300) is required in each section prior to admission to any of Washington State University’s teacher preparation programs (undergraduate, post-baccalaureate or Master in Teaching).
+Evidence of basic skills is a requirement for all prospective teachers in Washington.
+Beginning September 1, 2013, prospective teachers may use SAT, ACT or WEST-B scores to meet the basic skills requirement for Washington teacher certification.
+Any combination may be used, as long as passing scores are achieved in each area: reading, writing, and mathematics.
+Basic skills proficiency is required in all three areas prior to admission to any of Washington State University’s teacher preparation programs (undergraduate, post-baccalaureate or Master in Teaching).

 Additional information can be found on the Professional Educator Standards Board’s (PESB) website.